sameswar001/git-practices/README.md

 ## About

-This project is a simple demonstration of creating a "Hello World" application.
-It serves as a starting point for learning and practicing Git and GitHub workflows.
+This project is a simple demonstration for practicing various Git features and workflows.
+It serves as a sandbox for learning and experimenting with Git and GitHub.

 ## Features